 The Last Queen Of Canaan

-Chasten Harmon, Kecia Lewis, Kenita Miller, Jon-Michael Reese, T. Oliver Reid, Margo Seibert and Q Smith
+Tina Fabrique, Chasten Harmon, Kenita Miller, Jon-Michael Reese, Margo Seibert, Q. Smith and Melvin Tunstall

 Set in 1937 rural Virginia, The Last Queen of Canaan follows Cora Skye, an uncompromising landowner, and Ginny, her restless granddaughter.
 When Kay, a Northern do-gooder, descends on the property to collect Cora’s story for the WPA, she unwittingly instigates a confrontation that will leave all three women forever changed.

-James Monroe Iglehart, Lauren Marcus, George Salazar, Ryan Vona and Jason "Sweet Tooth" Williams
+Gilbert L. Bailey, Jake Epstein, James Monroe Iglehart, Lauren Marcus, Emily Padgett, George Salazar, Ryan Vona and Jason "Sweet Tooth" Williams

 Legendale is an original, contemporary comedy about the power of fantasy.
 Andy’s favorite way to escape his humdrum life is the online game “Legendale.”
 He dreams of victory in the game’s tournament, but is stuck competing as a lowly milkmaid.
 When the fantasy becomes real, Andy and his avatar must both discover their inner warrior.
 Legendale blends romance, adventure and virtual reality, over a pop-infused score.

 Louisa Flaningam, Jonah Halperin, Adam Monley, Joel Perez, Alexandra Socha, Lauren Worsham and Rachel de Benedet

 Ideal Cast Size: 11

 In a blue collar Ohio town, 8-year old Ethan falls through the ice and is miraculously saved with no known hero.
 When the boy, who not long ago lost his dad, insists it was a “birdman,” his family grapples with faith and hope as the community watches the mystery unfold.